digital-archives/HISTGA1011/activities/fixity_bagger.md

 ### 4. Submit your activity summary in Brightspace

-In the Assignments section of Brightspace, please submit answers to the following questions:
+In the Assignments section of Brightspace, please prepare and attach a document with your answers to the following questions:
 - What do you think I altered?
 - What did you examine to figure this out?
 What clues did you find that told you something went wrong?
 - _Optional:_ If you couldn't find exactly what went wrong, were there any differences, in general, between the two SIP/bags, that you noticed?
 What were they?